tldr-pages/tldr/pages/common/comby.md

 `comby {{'assert_eq!(:[a], :[b])'}} {{'assert_eq!(:[b], :[a])'}} {{.rs}}`

-- Match and rewrite with rewrite properties
+- Match and rewrite with rewrite properties:

 `comby {{'assert_eq!(:[a], :[b])'}} {{'assert_eq!(:[b].Capitalize, :[a])'}} {{.rs}}`